connorfjennings/alfpy/README.md

 # alfpy
-* This is a python version of absorption line fitter (alf).
+* This is a python version of the absorption line fitter (alf).
   The code in `https://github.com/cconroy20/alf/tree/master/src' is almost directly translated.
 * Available samplers are emcee and dynesty.
 The code is partially accelerated by numba, parallelized by multiprocessing.